The Changeling Hypothesis:

 With mostly unforeseen results.

-That Albus Dumbledore nevertheless appears to have been able to piece together, after the fact, despite the lack of any eyewitness account.
+Which Albus Dumbledore nevertheless appears to have been able to piece together, after the fact, despite the lack of any eyewitness account.
 I don’t care how powerful a wizard he is, he ought not to have been able to do that.

 Not unless there was something about the scene of the crime which made it clear what had happened.
 So, can we extrapolate a series of actions that would produce such an effect that Albus would have been able to piece together what had taken place?

-He is very clear that Harry lived because his mother died to save him as early as Book 1.
+He is very insistent that Harry lived because his mother died to save him as early as Book 1.
 I don’t think he is shaving the truth particularly closely when he tells us so.
 And there is no really satisfactory way of placing an eyewitness at the scene who could have reported the event.
 So how does he know?